0x7f9/pyile/README.md

 - Hashes are stored in `pyile.cache.slab` after each session
 - Duplicate detection is based on content, not filename or metadata

+## Duplication Detection

+- Optionally scan existing files and compute their content hashes
+- All file events are hashed and stored across sessions
+- Hashes are persisted in `pyile.cache.slab` after each session
+- Duplicate detection is based on file content, not filename or metadata
+- File modification times `mtime` are used as a fast pre-check to skip hashing unchanged files
+- For files smaller than the configured threshold `max_hash_file_bytes`, the entire file is read and hashed
+- For larger files, multiple chunks are sampled from the start, middle, and end of the file.
+These chunks are concatenated and hashed together, improving detection accuracy for changes anywhere within large files

 ## Smarter Caching

 - Combines a memory mapped circular buffer with a fast in memory index